zopefoundation/z3c.authenticator/src/z3c/authenticator/README.txt

 extracted by a credentials plugin.
 They are also typically able to create principal objects for credentials they successfully authenticate.

 Given a request object, the Authenticator returns a principal object, if it can.
-The X Autentication utility does this by first iterateing through its credentials plugins to obtain a set of credentials.
+The Authenticator utility does this by first iterateing through its credentials plugins to obtain a set of credentials.
 If it gets credentials, it iterates through its authenticator plugins to authenticate them.

 If an authenticator succeeds in authenticating a set of credentials, the Authenticator uses the authenticator to create a principal